-• Keys to toxicity management:

-- " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with treatment interruption and selective use of corticosteroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents may be necessary (infliximab, mycophenolate mofetil, cyclophosphamide, etc) - " Pembrolizumab will likely be held or discontinued depending on severity and/or persistence - " Referral to organ specialist should be considered, given that unique testing and management strategies may be required irAE category Examples Location Most common Skin toxicities (pruritis, rash, etc) Gastrointestinal toxicity: Diarrhea and colitis Thyroiditis Hepatic toxicities Appendix 1 Less common but serious Additional endocrinopathies - Hypophysitis (pituitary) - Adrenal insufficiency (adrenalitis) - Diabetes Pneumonitis Appendix 1 Easily overlooked Arthralgia/arthritis Mucositis/xerostomia Neuropathy Nephritis Appendix 1
+- Keys to toxicity management: - " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with treatment interruption and selective use of corticosteroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents may be necessary (infliximab, mycophenolate mofetil, cyclophosphamide, etc) - " Pembrolizumab will likely be held or discontinued depending on severity and/or persistence - " Referral to organ specialist should be considered, given that unique testing and management strategies may be required - irAEs associated with pembrolizumab treatment can be categorized into those that are most common, less common but serious, and others that are easily overlooked.
+(Table 1; Appendix 1).
+Other adverse events associated with pembrolizumab therapy are listed in Appendix 2 irAE category Examples Location Most common Skin toxicities (pruritis, rash, etc) Gastrointestinal toxicity: Diarrhea and colitis Thyroiditis Hepatic toxicities Appendix 1 Less common but serious Additional endocrinopathies - Hypophysitis (pituitary) - Adrenal insufficiency (adrenalitis) - Diabetes (Type 1) Pneumonitis Appendix 1 Easily overlooked Arthralgia/arthritis Mucositis/xerostomia Neuropathy Nephritis